 There's lots of reasons to Get Involved with the Slow Food movement, and if you are in the Berry to Jervis Bay area (or close enough!) we'd love to meet you.

-Supporting local community programs is important and is part of the ethos of SF International and we would love people to join us on Sub committees for various community assistance programs…please contact Jenny or Marilyn at firstname.lastname@example.org if you would like to donate some time energy and your skills.
+Supporting local community programs is important and is part of the ethos of SF International and we would love people to join us on Sub committees for various community assistance programs…please contact Marilyn at firstname.lastname@example.org if you would like to donate some time energy and your skills.

 Kangaroo Valley Community Gardens (The Friendly Inn Community Gardens) and monthly market provide wonderful local produce and most is sold by the grower or producer.
 Assistance by Slow Food Berry 2 JB with the stall setup, sales of produce and financial assistance for display banners is happily provided each month.